 Why Multiplicative Matters

 Consider a profile with excellent center health (GF = 0.95), perfect organization (SI = 0.98), strong vitality (SV = 0.95), and accurate self-perception (AV = 0.95).
-If it also carries three severe traps dragging pathology attenuation to 0.60, the coherence score collapses — because 0.95 times 0.98 times 0.95 times 0.60 times 0.95 is far below what any single layer would suggest.
+If it also carries three severe traps dragging pathology attenuation to 0.60, coherence collapses — because 0.95 times 0.98 times 0.95 times 0.60 times 0.95 is far below what any single layer would suggest.

 This is by design.
 Coherence requires adequacy across all five dimensions.
 Each layer has a configurable floor that prevents complete zeroing — even the most pathology-burdened system retains some structural health.
 Every living human system has residual coherence, however strained.